tristanbrown/resolwe-bio-py/docs/pipelines.rst

+.. _pipelines:

 =================
 Writing pipelines
 =================

-In :doc:`previous chapter<run>` we introduced how to run process with the ``run`` command.
-We define the process to execute on the server with the slug parameter (*i.e.* ``alignment-bowtie-2-2-3_trim``).
+In :doc:`previous chapter<run>` we have shown how to run processes with the ``run`` command.
+We define the process to execute on the server with the slug parameter (*e.g.,* ``alignment-bowtie2``).
-The process has to be registered (installed) in the server, or the command will fail.
+The process has to be registered (installed) on the server, or the command will fail.

 .. code-block:: python

    import resdk

+   # Sign-in the Resolwe server
    res = resdk.Resolwe('admin', 'admin', 'https://torta.bcm.genialis.com')

+   # Get the genome
    genome = res.data.get('hg19')

+   # Get a sample
-   sample = res.sample.get(1)
+   sample = res.sample.get('human-example-chr22-reads')

+   # Access genome ID
    genome_id = genome.id

+   # Access the ID of the first data object on the sample
    reads_id = sample.data[0]

+   # Run the Bowtie 2 read sequence alignment
-   aligned = res.run('alignment-bowtie2', input={
+   aligned = res.run('alignment-bowtie2',
+                     input={
                          'genome': genome_id,
                          'reads': reads_id,
                          'reporting': {'rep_mode': 'k', 'k_reports': 1}
                      })

 This is great for running processes, but not so much for development.
-Developers want to modify the analysis process itself.
-Two arguments of the ``run`` method help developers overcome this challenge, ``src`` and ``tools``.
-With the ``src`` argument, you can reference a local script with process definition.
-The process definition will first automatically register (install) on the server and then the algorithm would run.
-The code below allows just that.
-You can play with the Bowtie2 process locally (in the `bowtie.yml`_ file), but the process runs on the server:
+Developers want to modify the analysis process.
+Two arguments of the ``run`` method help developers with this challenge: ``src`` and ``tools``.
+With the ``src`` argument, you can reference a local script that contains process definition.
+The process definition will first automatically register (install) on the server and then the data object would be created and the process would run.
+The code shows an example.
+You can play with the Bowtie2 process locally (in `bowtie.yml`_ file), but the process runs on the server.

 .. code-block:: python
    :emphasize-lines: 5

-   aligned = res.run('alignment-bowtie2', input={
+   aligned = res.run('alignment-bowtie2',
+                     input={
                          'genome': genome_id,
                          'reads': reads_id,
                          'reporting': {'rep_mode': 'k', 'k_reports': 1}
+                     },
-                     }, src='bowtie.yml')
+                     src='bowtie.yml')

 .. _bowtie.yml: https://github.com/genialis/resolwe-bio/blob/master/resolwe_bio/processes/alignment/bowtie.yml